 Story Highlights: Michael Chertoff advises leaders to take a risk management, immunization approach for effective systems security at a DC-area cybersecurity conference.

-By In Homeland Security Staff
+Contributor, In Homeland Security

 Former U.S. Secretary Homeland Security Michael Chertoff addressed a full house during the 2017 Cybertech Fairfax Conference at Capital One headquarters in Fairfax, Virginia, June 13.